Login

 Northern Tibet has a continental climate.
 The average annual temperature is below zero degrees Celsius, and the freezing period is half a year.
 The highest July does not exceed 10 degrees Celsius, and June and August are warmer.
 There is less rainfall, and there is a large temperature difference between day and night, with the longest from May to October.

 In general, the northwest is cold, the southeast is warm and humid, and the belt changes from southeast to northwest.
 In addition, there are a variety of regional climates and obvious vertical climate zones.
-The overall climate is characterized by thin air, low air pressure, low oxygen content; more sunshine, strong radiation; low temperature, large temperature difference.
+The overall climate is characterized by thin air, low air pressure, low oxygen content; more sunshine, strong radiation; low temperature, and large temperature differences.

 Resources in Tibet